 - Share your class/activities schedule with parents and a network of close friends (like your roommate), effectively creating a type of “buddy” system.
 Give network telephone numbers to your parents, advisers and friends.

 - Always travel in groups.

-- Use the shuttle service after dark.
+- Use the Safety Escort program after dark.